 As discussed above, direct translations are not the best approach when looking to expand into a German, or any new, market.

 Instead, what you should be focusing on is having one marketing strategy in which the copy and the content feed into one.
 Of course, the content has to be translated, but it should be done in a way that is growth-driven and attracts the right leads.
 To be able to do this, ideally, you need someone with marketing experience as well as a German background to master both the language elements and marketing strategy perfectly together.

 Here at ExtraDigital, you not only have access to an in-house German native marketer, but you have access to an experienced marketing team that has the expertise in language, marketing and web development.

 Would you like to know more?
-Book a meeting with Nina, our in-house German specialist.
-She will be happy to answer any questions you have or make recommendations on the best approach to connect with your German audience.
+Get in touch and we'll be happy to answer any questions you have or make recommendations on the best approach to connect with your German audience.